vulpemventures/docs.vulpem.com/docs/marina/getting-started.md

 ## Install marina-provider

-To make your life easier, we have created a package that provides utilities and common types related to Marina.
+To make things easier, we have created a package that provides utilities and common types related to Marina.

 ```sh
 npm install marina-provider